The Subway (song): Background and composition

 Following several live performances of the song, Roan was first approached by Isabela Yu of Elle Brasil about it in July 2024.
 At that time, she was unsure whether she wanted to release it as her next single.
 The singer thought it was "fun" to include the song in her set at the Governors Ball Music Festival, as it fit the theme.
 The following month, she discussed the song with Bowen Yang of Interview, comparing its prolonged rollout to that of her debut studio album.
-In a September 2024 interview with Brittany Spanos of Rolling Stone, Roan revealed that she preferred performing the song live rather than releasing it as a single, as she already had two other songs prepared for release.
+In a September 2024 interview with Brittany Spanos of Rolling Stone, Roan revealed that she preferred performing the song live rather than releasing it as a single, and she had two other songs prepared for performances.

 On April 16, 2025, talking to the Las Culturistas podcast, Roan explained that the delay in releasing the studio version was due to fans' expectations following the live rendition.
 She noted she had yet to replicate the vocal performance in the studio and believed the song worked better live than as a recorded track.
 Responding to the muted reception of her previous single "The Giver", which she also performed live prior to its release, Roan anticipated a similar reaction to "The Subway", emphasizing that a different response "does not always mean bad".
 Lyrically, "The Subway" explores themes of "heartbreak and healing" and has been linked stylistically by Roan to her 2022 single "Casual".

-"The Subway" has been described as a mellow pop, alt-pop, dream pop, and power pop breakup ballad, with jangle pop and shoegaze influences.
+"The Subway" has been described as a mellow pop, alt-pop, dream pop, and power pop breakup ballad, with jangle pop, shoegaze, and 1990s rock influences.
 It has been compared to the works of the Cocteau Twins, the Cranberries, the Sundays, and Sixpence None the Richer.